mizalewski/elixir-unixbridge/README.md

 ## Usage

-Just start process (in production use supervisor to monitor SocketTcpBridge process) with UNIX socket path and port:
+Just start a process (in production use supervisor to monitor SocketTcpBridge process) with UNIX socket path and port:
 ```elixir
 {:ok, pid} = SocketTcpBridge.start_link("/var/run/docker.sock", 8000)
 ```
 and you can connect to docker using port 8000 and Docker library which support Docker HTTP API.

-**Important:** Library use `socat` which need to be installed in your system.
+**Important:** Library use `socat`, which need to be installed in your system.